canlab-co/clpe_ros/README.md

 > Note: If `sudo_password` is a number, say `42`, you should pass it as `password:=\'42\'`

-By default the driver will publish two topics per camera (X).
+By default the driver will publish three topics per camera X.
 * /clpe/cam_X/image_raw: The raw image published as `sensor_msgs::msg::Image`.
 The default encoding is `yuv422`.
 For other supported encodings, see Configuration below.
 * /clpe/cam_X/camera_info: The intrinsics of the camera published as a `sensor_msgs::msg::CameraInfo` message.
+* /clpe/cam_X/clpe_camera_info: The intrinsics of the camera published as a clpe_ros_msgs::msg::ClpeCameraInfo message.

 ## ROS2 Component